-The Tribit XFree Tune is a huge step up from the listening experience of earbuds, for a reasonably low price of $50.
+The Tribit XFree Tune is a huge step up from the listening experience of earbuds, for a reasonably low price.
 However, a lack of great sound isolation and a fit that is only comfortable for people with small ears make these headphones less than ideal for many people.
-If you're shopping on a budget and really care about sound quality, we would recommend spending just a bit more on the TaoTronics TT-BH22US ($70).
+If you're shopping on a budget and really care about sound quality, we would recommend spending just a bit more on the TaoTronics TT-BH060.
 These headphones both sound better than the Tribit XFree Tune and, possibly more importantly, offer active noise cancellation that blocks out much more ambient sound.
-On the other end of the spectrum, if you're not super fussy about sound quality the Mpow Bluetooth Over Ear sounds nearly as good, offers similar sound isolation, is much more comfortable, and generally sells for between $30 and $40.
+On the other end of the spectrum, if you're not super fussy about sound quality the Mpow Bluetooth Over Ear sounds nearly as good, offers similar sound isolation, is much more comfortable, and generally sells for a similar price.
 Bottom line, if you have small ears and find the Tribit XFree Tune on sale, it might be a good option.
 Otherwise, there are probably better choices available

 Tribit XFree Tune Review

 Pros: In inexpensive, reasonably good sound quality, portable

 Cons: Poor noise isolation, not comfortable for large ears/heads

 The Tribit XFree Tune isn't a bad pair of headphones, but it fails to convincingly separate itself from the rest of the field in any capacity.
 Audiophiles shopping on a budget, or those that don't care too much about sound quality and just want a cheap pair of headphones can both find better options elsewhere.

 The Tribit XFree Tune performed fairly well in our sound quality testing, but otherwise saw middling results, resulting in an average overall score.